rajanm/adk-agent/README.md

     Replace the placeholder values with your actual API keys and project details.
 Give execute permissions to the setenv.sh file and execute "source setenv.sh" to set the environment variables.

+    Although the .gitignore is set NOT TO TRACK the setenv.sh file, it may be prudent to keep the setenv.sh file outside the folder.

 2.  **Install dependencies:**

     Run the following command to install the required Python packages: